CMU's Latest Energy Startups

 Key Researchers: Burcu Akinci and Xuesong Liu

-This award-winning CMU spin-off is an innovative approach to traffic signal control, combining research from artificial intelligence and traffic theory to optimize the performance of signals for the traffic that is actually on the road.
-As a result, this technology improves traffic flow for both urban grids and corridors, leading to less waiting, reduced congestion, shorter trips, less pollution and happier drivers.
-A Pittsburgh demonstration project on nine intersections reduced travel time by 26 percent.
-The demonstration project is now being expanded to 31 intersections.
+Rapid Flow Technologies combines research from artificial intelligence and traffic theory to optimize traffic signals for the traffic that is actually on the road.
+This leads to less waiting, reduced congestion, shorter trips, less pollution and happier drivers.